 What is the best treatment for adult cystic acne?

 Cystic acne is the most severe type of acne.
-Over-the-counter and prescription topical treatment can help with severe acne or cystic acne but would not eliminate it.
+Over-the-counter and prescription topical treatment can help with severe or cystic acne but would not eliminate it.
 Teens and adults with multiple deep inflamed cysts need to see their local dermatologists and consider oral treatment with Accutane (isotretinoin).

 Can the covid masks make adult acne worse?